 Jeep Origin Theory Two: GP

 Here’s another theory that seems just as viable as the Eugene the Jeep theory.
 This one is even simpler, so if you are a fan of Occam's razor then this theory might be for you.
 The specific model designation for the war-time jeep's built by Ford was GP.
 Today, this has incorrectly been claimed to mean general purpose.
 While these vehicles were certainly capable of "general purposes,” the G stood for government and the P was a designation that indicated it was a recon car with an 80-inch wheelbase.
-The idea that GP stood for general purpose is similar to asserting that a JK Wrangler stands for “just kidding” (or that a YJ stands for a yuppy jeep).
 How does this tie into the name Jeep though?
 GP phonetically is only a hop and a skip away from Jeep.
 It’s just as simple as that.

 Funny enough, this is similar to how the Humvee got its name as well.
 Its designation was HMMWV, which stands for high mobility multi-purpose wheeled vehicle.
 Since that is a much longer string of letters than GP, the name Humvee was a necessity.